polytwisters/polytwisters/README.md

 ## Running the scripts

-This has only been tested on macOS, but should also work on Linux.
+Tested on macOS, Linux, and Windows.
 You must have Blender installed, and ffmpeg and ImageMagick if you want to make a video.

 To view a single cross section in the Blender GUI: